iVis-at-Bilkent/chise.js/README.md

 Unhide given `eles` and perform given layout afterward. `layoutparam` parameter may be layout options or a function to call.
 Requires `viewUtilities` extension and considers undoable option.

+`instance.updateInfoboxStyle(node, index, newProps)`
+Extends the style of infobox that is at the given index of the given node by newProps.
+Considers undoable option.

+`instance.updateSetField(ele, fieldName, toDelete, toAdd, callback)` From the data of given ele updates the field recognized by the fieldName.
+The field is supposed to represent a set.
+Deletes 'toDelete' and adds 'toAdd' to the set if they exists.

 `instance.elementUtilities`
 General and sbgn specific utilities for cytoscape elements.
 Extends `sbgnviz.elementUtilities`, you can find the ChiSE extensions for `sbgnviz.elementUtilities` below.